 Cities deserted in UP as people observe 'Janata Curfew'

-Shops in busy marketplaces of Hazratganj, Aminabad, Gomtinagar, Aliganj and Kaiserbagh areas were shut, while police vehicles patrolled the streets.
+Shops in busy marketplaces of Hazratganj, Aminabad, Gomtinagar, Aliganj and Kaiserbagh areas of the state capital were shut, while police vehicles patrolled the streets.
 Cinema halls, multiplexes, cafes, restaurants and bars also remained closed.

-Similar scenes were witnessed in Allahabad, Faizabad, Kanpur, Gorakhpur, Raebareli, Badaun, Bareilly, Jhansi and other parts of the state.
+Similar scenes were witnessed in Allahabad, Faizabad, Kanpur, Gorakhpur, Raebareli, Badaun, Bareilly, Jhansi, Banda, Shahjahanpur, Amethi and other parts of the state.
 Amid surging coronavirus cases in the country over the past few weeks, fewer people have been stepping out of their homes.
 This has severely affected daily wagers like rickshaw pullers.

+Narrating his hardship, Ganesh, a rickshaw puller in Lucknow, said "I have been pulling rickshaw in Lucknow for the past five-six years.
+In the past few days, my earnings have come down.
+After paying a daily rent of Rs 40, I am left with Rs 50-100, which I use to buy food.
+On a normal day, I earn around Rs 250."
+Later in the evening, minutes before 5 pm, people gathered in their balconies and at the doorsteps of their houses, clapping, blowing conch shells, ringing bells and metal plates to express gratitude towards those associated with essential services.
+During his appeal for 'Janta Curfew', Modi had asked people to express gratitude to doctors, paramedics, police and others at the frontline of the battle against coronavirus.

+"I could not wait for the clock to strike five, so I along with my niece blew conch shells to send a message of unity among the countrymen in this hour of crisis," said Shraboni Dey Kirty, a resident of Shivaji Marg.
+"Soon other people in our locality came out onto their balconies and terraces and joined us.
+They started clapping, blowing conch shells, ringing bells and metal plates," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)